vihar/rust-lisa/README.md

 Tuples : fixed-size ordered list of elements of different(or same) data types

-Declaration of tuples is similar to array instead we use "( )" instead of "[ ]".
+Declaration of tuples is similar to an array.
+Instead we use "( )" instead of "[ ]".

 ```rust
 let a = (1, 1.5, true, 'a', "Hello, world!");